 Drop-in biofuels are hydrocarbon fuels substantially similar to gasoline, diesel, or jet fuels.
 These fuels can be made from a variety of biomass feedstocks including crop residues, woody biomass, dedicated energy crops, and algae.
-The goal for drop-in fuels is to meet existing diesel, gasoline, and jet fuel quality specifications and be ready to "drop-in" to existing infrastructure.
+The goal for drop-in fuels is to meet existing diesel, gasoline, and jet fuel quality specifications and be ready to "drop-in" to existing infrastructure by being chemically indistinguishable from petroleum derived fuels.
 This minimizes infrastructure compatibility issues, which are a barrier to fast commercialization of biofuels like ethanol and biodiesel.
 Drop-in fuels are in a research and development phase with pilot- and demonstration-scale plants under construction.
-The current focus is aimed at replacing diesel and jet fuel, which typically fuel vehicles that aren't good candidates for electrification.
+The current focus is aimed at replacing gasoline, diesel, and jet fuel, which may fuel vehicles that aren't good candidates for electrification.

 Potential technology pathways include:

 - Catalytic conversion of sugars to hydrocarbons (more information about this process from the National Advanced Biofuels Consortium - NABC)

 - Fermentation of sugars to hydrocarbons (more information from NABC)

 - Upgrading of syngas (CO and H2) from gasification